adaltas/node-shell/doc/content/api/parse.md

 })
 ```

-In extended mode, the parameters output will be an array instead of an object:
+In extended mode, the output will be an array instead of an object:

 ```js
 app.parse([